VertoDebru/Groupomania/README.md

 ## Specificities
 1. The first registered user will get administrator rights.
 2. It is not possible to remove administrator rights from the first user.
 3. Only the administrator can permanently delete an account.
-For others, the account is deactivated and keeps articles and comments.
+For others, the account is deactivated and keeps articles, comments and user email address.

 ## Features
 * Signup / Login.